klmnden/azure-docs.tr-tr/articles/security/azure-security-disk-encryption-prerequisites-aad.md

    # Comment out the next three lines if you already have an existing key vault enabled for encryption.
 No need to set 'My location' in this case.

    $Loc = 'MyLocation'
-   New-AzureRmKeyVault -VaultName $KeyVaultName -ResourceGroupName $rgname -Location $Loc Set-AzureRmKeyVaultAccessPolicy -VaultName $KeyVaultName -ResourceGroupName $rgname -EnabledForDiskEncryption
+   New-AzKeyVault -VaultName $KeyVaultName -ResourceGroupName $rgname -Location $Loc Set-AzKeyVaultAccessPolicy -VaultName $KeyVaultName -ResourceGroupName $rgname -EnabledForDiskEncryption

    #Setting some variables with the key vault information
-   $KeyVault = Get-AzureRmKeyVault -VaultName $KeyVaultName -ResourceGroupName $rgname
+   $KeyVault = Get-AzKeyVault -VaultName $KeyVaultName -ResourceGroupName $rgname
    $DiskEncryptionKeyVaultUrl = $KeyVault.VaultUri
    $KeyVaultResourceId = $KeyVault.ResourceId